-General Introductory Material on Jamie Kerstetter at a Poker Game
+Some introduction on Jamie Kerstetter and her Poker Game

 Jamie Kerstetter is a professional poker player and commentator from the United States.
 She entered the world in the year 1983, in Monroe Township, New Jersey.

 Kerstetter was a tax attorney before he decided to devote his time to poker.
 In live tournaments, she has won roughly $700,000.
 Three of those appearances came in the Main Event of the World Series of Poker in 2011, 2016, and 2018.